Related Content

 Composition

 Task forces should be composed of relevant stakeholders (such as Jewish organizational representatives, antisemitism subject matter experts, Jewish staff and faculty members and Jewish students).
 Task forces should also strive to have representation from internal and external stakeholders, including external independent monitors and representatives from key campus departments, such as student affairs, DEI, general counsel, teams handling incident reports and campus security and law enforcement.
 Such internal representation will ensure that the recommendations proposed are feasible and take the campus context into consideration, while external representation will ensure that experts in antisemitism or the experiences of Jewish students will be on hand to offer their specialized insights.
-We further recommend that all members of a task force are a definition of antisemitism that includes a reference to Israel, Zionism and/or anti-Zionism, with the ADL recommendation being the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.
+We further recommend that all members of a task force adhere to a definition of antisemitism that includes a reference to Israel, Zionism and/or anti-Zionism., with the ADL recommendation being the International Holocaust Remembrance Alliance (IHRA) definition of antisemitism.

 Task forces designed to jointly address antisemitism and other forms of hate (e.g. anti-Muslim hate) should have representation from stakeholders and subject matter experts from all groups they are charged with helping.